dngst/paday/README.md

 # Paday

-> Read a percentage of a book each day.
+> Read a percentage of a book each day

 ## Requirements